Skip to content

 • Every improvement came from empathy and clarity, not guesswork.

 Customer journey mapping isn’t about perfection; it’s about perspective.
 It helps you bridge the gap between what you believe your customer experiences and what they actually go through.
 It’s a tool that turns observation into opportunity, and opportunity into genuine connection.
+Every example in this piece started the same way, a business assumed it understood its customers, mapped the actual journey, and found the gap between assumption and reality was bigger than expected.
+That gap is where almost all of the real improvement lives.

 Up next, I’ll take you through The Evolution of the Customer Journey Map, exploring how the practice has transformed over time and why modern journeys look so different from what they used to be.